Ejenda/Ejenda/content/docs/faq.md

 title: FAQ
 ---

+## Is it free?
+Yes, Ejenda is, and always will be free.
 <f-a-q q="Is it free?">Yes.
 Ejenda is, and always will be free.</f-a-q>
 <f-a-q q="Can I use this offline?">
 Somewhat.
 Currently, it will load but error out.
 This is a WIP.